ejcampbell7/campbell-parasitology/research.md

 - **Alternatives to animal models** — developing advanced *in vitro* systems that mimic natural host conditions, to reduce reliance on animal models in filarial and hookworm research.

-Much of this work is made possible by the parasite materials and protocols distributed through **[FR3](/fr3/)**, the resource center our lab directs.

 <!--
   TODO (Elyssa): expand this page with specific active projects, funding